Today's Bible Reading: Acts 21

 Thinking and Reflecting

-Paul's trip to Jerusalem was without problems but was coupled with tears for what awaited him-especially in view of the prophetic forecast of being bound and imprisoned.
+Paul's trip to Jerusalem was without problems, even though it was coupled with tears for what awaited him--especially in view of the prophetic words that he would be bound and imprisoned.
 Shortly after his arrival in Jerusalem, a plan to soften the attitude of the Jews toward him and to correct a misconception concerning his teaching was developed in a meeting with James and the Jerusalem elders.
 Our text recounts what happened next.
-False accusations by some Asian Jews resulted in an uproar so great that it got the attention of the Roman authorities, so that Paul ended up under arrest and bound, as prophesied.
+False accusations by some Asian Jews resulted in an uproar so great that it got the attention of the Roman authorities.
+Paul ended up under arrest and bound, as prophesied.